TNTudorE/hud/README.md

 # hud
-this is my first try to make a hud
+this hud is a test so dont expect it to be perfect